KineticPreProcessor/KPP/docs/source/using_kpp/04_input_for_kpp.rst

 Only the names of already defined species can be used.
 The rate coefficient has to be placed at the end of each equation, separated by a colon.
 The rate coefficient does not necessarily need to be a numerical value.
-Instead, it can be a valid expression in the target language.
-If there are several sections in the input, their contents will be concatenated.
+Instead, it can be a valid expression in the `target language <language-cmd_>`_.
+If there are several :command:`#EQUATIONS` sections in the input, their contents will be concatenated.

 A minus sign in an equation shows that a species is consumed in a